Port Dickson Beach and Other Things To Do

 Port Dickson in the state of Negeri Sembilan is a longtime resort spot for Malaysians.
 It may be rather an odd choice given that it also hosts an oil refinery, but there you go.
-Perhaps at some point Port Dickson beach was the closest beach with a town to Kuala Lumpur, offering the city folk a quick family retreat.
+Perhaps at some point Port Dickson beach was the closest beach to Kuala Lumpur with a town, offering the city folk a quick family retreat.
 You can totally do Port Dickson as just a day trip from KL.

-But I’ve made my way down the west coast of the country on my weekend travels, and it’s now the turn of Negeri Sembilan.
-So I went down for a quick road trip and gave Port Dickson a chance.
+But I’ve steadily made my way down the west coast of the country on my mission of weekend travels, and it’s now Negeri Sembilan’s turn.
+So I gave Port Dickson a chance.

 In return, she gave me a beautiful golden sunset.

 Port Dickson beach is still a reasonably popular local beach.

 I arrived in the afternoon, and went to check out the beach after checking into my hotel.
 The sand is soft beneath your feet, an even strip of beach stretching end to end.
 There were quite a few people enjoying the evening there, families and friends just walking or playing about.
 Even swimming.

 I’m a tad sceptical about swimming in Port Dickson.
 Not that I’m squeamish or anything.
 It’s just that the beach receives the water discharge of the town, at least.
 And perhaps other surface flows.
 Damn sure the refinery discharges to the shore somewhere nearby too.
 I’m not entirely sure how far offshore the various outfalls go, but if it’s an old outfall it may not go very far.